ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 Serial

-Allows you to connect any serial device that Windows XP or 2000 can support without a custom driver, such as a Windows Mobile 5 device.
+Allows connecting any serial device that Windows XP or 2000 can support without a custom driver, such as a Windows Mobile 5 device.
 Unfortunately, most serial adapters do require installation of a custom driver.
 Additional code must be developed to support such an adapter, which could require significant effort.
-We have already created a driver for USB to serial converters that use the FTDI FT232 chip.
+We have already created a driver for USB to serial converters that use the FTDI FT232 and Prolific PL2303 chips.
 Please see the smxUSBH User’s Guide for details, and discuss your requirements with us.

 Windows